Serial Port Interface Description. Flow control. Data Flow

 Intro to serial (RS232) port interface

-Serial (RS232) port interfaceThe serial port is an I/O (Input/Output) device.
+Serial (RS232) port interface The serial port is an I/O (Input/Output) device.
 An I/O device is just a way to get data into and out of a computer.
-There are many types of I/O devices such as serial ports, parallel ports, disk drive controllers, ethernet boards, universal serial buses, etc. Most PC's have one or two serial ports.
+There are many types of I/O devices such as serial ports, parallel ports, disk drive controllers, Ethernet boards, universal serial buses, etc. Most PCs have one or two serial ports.
 Each has a 9-pin connector (sometimes 25-pin) (pic.1) on the back of the computer.
-Computer programs can send data (bytes) to the transmit pin (output) and receive bytes from the receive pin (input).
+Computer programs can send data (bytes) to the transmit pin (output) and receive bytes from the receiving pin (input).
 The other pins are for control purposes and ground.

 The serial port is much more than just a connector.
 It converts the data from parallel to serial and changes the electrical representation of the data.
 Inside the computer, data bits flow in parallel (using many wires at the same time).
-Serial flow is a stream of bits over a single wire (such as on the transmit or receive pin of the serial connector).
+Serial flow is a stream of bits over a single wire (such as on the transmitting or receiving pin of the serial connector).
 For the serial port to create such a flow, it must convert data from parallel (inside the computer) to serial on the transmit pin (and conversely).

 Most of the electronics of the serial port is found in a computer chip (or a part of a chip) known as a UART.